spiderbiggen/tygron/environment/README.md

 This connector puts an EIS layer on top of the Tygron SDK.

-Usage
+Testing
 ---
-To use the environment, you need to put a configuration.cfg file with the following contents in src/test/resources.
+To test the environment, you need to put a configuration.cfg file with the following contents in src/test/resources.

 ```
 username: yourtygronusername